Public Tenant Employment Program

 After five years running his own business, Gary decided to change direction and he worked for a cleaning contractor for four years.

-More recently, Gary is working on getting his medium rigid truck licence and has started work with Valley Maintenance Services, a Department of Health & Human Services property maintenance contractor.
+More recently, Gary is working on getting his medium rigid truck licence and has started work with Valley Maintenance Services, a Department of Health and Human Services property maintenance contractor.